opro/opro/README.md

 A Rails Engine that turns your app into an [Oauth](http://oauth.net/2/) Provider.

-## What is an Oauth Provider

-Oauth is used all over the web by apps that need to authenticate users or restrict access to information in a secure fashion.
-Twitter and Facebook are the best known Oauth Providers.
-Users click "connect to Twitter" in an iPhone app, then they're sent over to Twitter's site where they can accept or deny access.
-From there they're sent back to the iPhone app where they can do anything through the API that they would be allowed to do in the website.

-Most users understand the flow pretty well, it's a fairly standard process, and is secure.
-While there are plenty of Oauth client libraries unfortunately it's not super easy to implement from a provider standpoint.
-Since I hate writing code twice, I decided to take an Oauth Provider and turn it into a Rails Engine so anyone could implement an Oauth Provider on their site.

 ## Why would I use this?

 Lets say you've built a Rails app, awesome.
 Now you want to build a mobile app on say, the iPhone; cool.
 You start throwing around `#to_json` like nobody's business, but then you realize you need to authenticate users somehow.
 "Basic Auth!!", you exclaim, but then you realize that's not the most secure solution.
 You also realize that some users already signed up with Facebook & Twitter so they don't have a username/password combo.
 What ever shall you do?

 Wouldn't it be great if we could have a token exchange where the user goes to a mobile web view and grants permission, and then we return back an auth token just like the big boys (Facebook, Twitter, *cough* Foursquare *cough*).
 With Opro, we can add this functionality pretty easily.
 We'll use your existing authentication strategy and provide some end integration points for your clients to use out of the box.

-## Sounds Hard

-It's not, just follow the directions below.
-I'll add a screencast and example app when I get time.
-Any questions, open an issue or ping me on Twitter.

 ## Install